stla/exact-kantorovich/README.md

 The output of the `kantorovich` function has type
-`IO (Maybe (KantorovichResult a b))` where here `a = b = Int` and the type `KantorovichResult a b` is the pair of types `(Rational, RandomVariable (a, b) Rational)`.
+`IO (Maybe (KantorovichResult a b))` where here `a = b = Int` and the type `KantorovichResult a b` is the pair of types `(Rational, RandomVariable (a, b))`.
 The first element of an object of a `KantorovichResult` object represents the value of the Kantorovich distance and the second element represents a solution of the underlying linear programming problem, that is to say a joining of the two probability measures that achieves the Kantorovich distance.